harshithrosun2705-star/CICD-pipeline-selfhealing/readme.md

-Coud-Native Microservices Application with CI/CD and Monitoring
+Cloud-Native Microservices Application with CI/CD and Monitoring

 Overview
 This project is a **microservices-based web application** built to demonstrate real-world DevOps practices.